 Full bathroom vs half bathroom

 The Census Bureau and the HUD describe a full bathroom as one with a toilet, a sink, and either a bathtub or a shower, or a shower-bathtub combination.
+One particular aspect of a quality bathroom is to see if the flooring has been sealed properly to avoid any seepage damaging the structure later, view it now for a better understanding of ingredients that ensure you have the perfect work done.
 A half bathroom consists of a toilet, a bathtub or a shower and do not have all the fixtures present in a full bathroom.

 Open Kitchen-Family-Room Plan